“Most people do not listen with the intent to understand; they listen with the intent to reply”Stephen R. Covey

 - Branded hashtags

-Monitoring also allows for quick response to customer service issues.
+Monitoring also allows for quick responses to customer service issues.
 They can take the form of:

 - Direct Tweets or messages